Last Updated on October 5, 2020 by Michael Joseph

 Pecans are one of the most popular types of nuts in the world.

-Assuming they are not in a pie, these nuts also offer some interesting health benefits.
+Assuming they are not in a pie, these nuts also offer some interesting potential health benefits.

 This article takes a full look at the nutrition profile of pecans as well as the benefits that they provide.